 Screening and Assessment Services

-A free and confidential screening is an important first step in determining just what level of care you or your adult family member may need.
+A free and confidential screening is an important first step in determining just what level of care you or your family member may need.
 Following an in-depth

 Adult Mental Health and Substance Abuse Program

 Many adults ages 18 and older with mental illness may also have problems with substance abuse and chemical dependency.
 Adults who have mental illness, substance abuse problems or both, called dual diagnosis, often benefit from the treatment, structure and support Floyd Behavioral Health's adult program provides.

 Understanding Substance Abuse

 Substance abuse is a recognized medical brain disorder.
 It refers to the abuse of illegal or legal substances, such as drugs or alcohol.
 Substance abuse causes serious problems at work, school and in relationships.
 Individuals who are addicted can't simply stop using, and treatment for their addiction is serious and complex.
 Our skilled, experienced professionals use their clinical expertise to help lead patients toward recovery using the appropriate treatments.